brunaellen/mercury-app-poc/README.md

 You can find more information in the following link: https://mljar.com/mercury/

+## What does the application do?
+The application converts images into sketches in Jupyter Notebook with the usage of OpenCV package.

 ## Getting started:
 You need to have Python 3.7 or a higher version.